Liar Liar: Production

-The original script treatment, first penned by Paul Guay and Stephen Mazur in 1994, revolved around a scummy real estate agent who lies to clients about houses, and it was written to be a potential vehicle for Steve Martin.
-It was later rewritten by an uncredited Judd Apatow to involve a lawyer, meant for a younger actor "no older than 35", such as Jim Carrey, Mike Myers, or Eddie Murphy.
-Myers turned it down to instead do Austin Powers: International Man of Mystery, while Carrey turned down that film to instead do Liar Liar, on the condition that frequent collaborator and friend Tom Shadyac could direct.
-Meanwhile, Twister actor Cary Elwes was cast "by chance" when he ran into Carrey and Shadyac in Hollywood, California; when he asked what they were up to, Carrey responded with "we're about to make a new movie, you wanna be in it?"
-Elwes agreed on the spot without reading the script.

-The film began in development, including principal photography, on July 8 - October 16, 1996.
-It was filmed in Los Angeles, California.
+The film was shot from July 8 to October 16, 1996, in Los Angeles.

-In an interview, Carrey said filming the movie was very physically demanding on him, "because it was this constant suppression of angst, completely freaking out all the time.
+In an interview, Jim Carrey said filming the film was very physically demanding on him, "because it was this constant suppression of angst, completely freaking out all the time.
 I would go home with total exhaustion".
-According to Carrey, over "a million feet" of film tape was wasted due to people uncontrollably laughing at Carrey's improv.
+The script was rejected by numerous Hollywood studios until it was picked up by Brian Grazer and Imagine Entertainment.
+The role of Fletcher Reede was envisioned for Tom Hanks and Steve Martin.
+Hugh Grant was interested in the role, but backed out due to the Divine Brown scandal.
+Cary Elwes got cast as Jerry for "pure chance" and having previously worked with director Tom Shadyac.

 Reception

 Box office

-The film is the second of three Carrey/Shadyac collaborations, all of which did extremely well at the box office: the opening weekend made $31,423,025 in 2,845 theaters.
-It was the second-highest, three-day opener ever for Universal Studios, only coming second to Jurassic Park.
-For five years, it had the largest March opening weekend until it was taken by Ice Age in 2002.
-It stayed at the top of the box office for three weeks before being overtaken by Anaconda.
+The film is the second of three collaborations between Jim Carrey and Tom Shadyac, all of which did extremely well at the box office: the opening weekend made $31,423,025 in 2,845 theaters.
+It was the second-highest, three-day opener ever for Universal Pictures, only coming second to Jurassic Park.
+The film also surpassed Teenage Mutant Ninja Turtles to have the largest March opening weekend.
+It would hold this record for five years until it was taken by Ice Age in 2002.
+At the time, Liar Liar had the second-highest opening weekend for an Imagine Entertainment film, behind Ransom.
+The film was ranked number one during its first weekend, beating both the Special Edition release of Return of the Jedi and Selena.
+It stayed at the top of the box office for a total of three weeks before being overtaken by Anaconda.
+By late April 1997, Liar Liar had already surpassed the Special Edition release of Star Wars to become the top-grossing film of the year.
 In North America, it made $181,410,615, and at the box office in other territories it made $121,300,000 for a total of $302,710,615.

+In Denmark, Liar Liar earned $453,000 in its opening weekend, making it the third-highest opening for any Universal film in the country, after Twister and Jurassic Park.